 When I came across this recipe I knew I had to make it, and I was not disappointed!
 This Chocolate Cake Recipe is seriously rich and amazingly decadent.
 It’s my new go-to recipe!
+(But I still love the classics… my Perfect Chocolate Cake is my favorite for layer cakes!)

 The BEST Chocolate Cake